Michio Kaku and Jennifer Thompson

 E(8) superstring

-These states of matter (shaded ochre) are actually particles and waves that physicists have discovered beneath the molecular structure of the elements.
+These states of matter (shaded ochre) are actually particles and waves that physicists have discovered existing beneath the molecular structure of the elements.

 "If we could understand why the numbers 8, 10, and 26 continually crop up in the superstring theory, perhaps we could understand the the universe is in four dimensions."